 - Eczema may be the source of stress: it is uncomfortable and can be a major cosmetic concern.
-The cost of medications and time off work can also be very stressful.
+The cost of medications and time off work for patient and/or care giver can also be very stressful.

 - Climate undoubtedly plays a major role in the severity of eczema.
 Cold, damp climates may cause the eczema to become more resistant to treatment.
 Keeping the temperature even throughout the house is probably helpful.
 Dehumidifiers tend to be more beneficial for asthma than for eczema as low environmental humidity can dry out the skin further.

 - Moving to a new house or new area can have a beneficial or detrimental effect on eczema.